vlggms/lobotomy-corp13/ModularTegustation/README.md

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////
 ////////////////////////////////////////////////////////////////////////////////////////////////////////////

-List of things to be done:
+###List of things to be done:

 - Change Tegu-only Medical code (I'd like unhusking to be moved || Tend Wound surgery unhusks -> Unhusk Surgery)
 -
-- Remove Tegu-only borg things (Dont do this yet, there will likely have a vote on the Discord on whether these changes should happen!)
+- Remove/Update Tegu-only borg things (Dont do this yet, there will likely have a vote on the Discord on whether these changes should happen!)
 -
 - Balance or remove T5 parts
 -
-- Import the new Halloween costumes
+- Fix bodycams (If these are really broken)
 -
-- Fix bodycams (Are they even broken?)
--
-- Modularize or remove TerraGov comms (Why do they even exist when CentCom channel is a thing?)
--
 - Fix Haunted dice (Curator only traitor item, it's supposed to ask ghosts a question, but it doesnt let ghosts actually answer it)

-Codewords to search PRs by:
+###Codewords to search PRs by:

 // Tegustation Deputy - Deputies